ethereum/fe/README.md

 * [x] Completed port of [python's stdlib `tokenize` module](https://github.com/python/cpython/blob/2a58b0636d1f620f8a85a2e4c030cc10551936a5/Lib/tokenize.py) to Rust
-* [x] Settled on use of [`nom`](https://github.com/Geal/nom) to write parsing routines
+* [x] Settled on overall design of parser
-* [x] Completed a few basic parsers with `nom`
+* [x] Completed a few basic parsers
 * [x] All code is now tested on both native and WASM platforms with WASM testing via node.js
 * [x] Achieve ~100% code coverage by tests.
-Coverage is currently maximized at 99% due to some code paths being unreachable and our coverage tool currently having no support for ignoring specific lines of code.
-These code paths cannot be reached due to the style in which the `nom` parsing library defines some of its parsers.
+Coverage is currently maximized at ~99% due to some code paths being unreachable and our coverage tool currently having no support for ignoring specific lines of code.

 ### Short-term goals